 Separate thou the earth from the fire, the subtle from the gross, sweetly & with great industry.

 This is an imperative sentence – it is a call to comb through the earth and find and reveal its subtle properties – the fire.
 It is a call to reap the wheat of the sown seeds that grow from the symbolic earth in the depths of our mind.
 This is part of the meaning of the alchemical acronym VITRIOL – visita interiora terrae rectificando invenies occultum lapidem, “visit the interior of the earth and by purification you will find the hidden stone.”
 And this relates to Cedric Diggory’s name – pattern-digging.
-Digging through the earth is a symbolic act of interacting with alchemical works and their secrets.
+Digging through the earth is a symbolic act

 Porpentina’s plea serves as a diagnosis of Credence, who has magical energies, Virtue, welling up in his mind.
 Yet he has nowhere to direct the energy.
 The Obscurus is a magical creature that is the absolute absence of other magical creatures.
-Its form is obscure; it hasn’t had the opportunity to manifest itself into any form.
+Its form is obscure; it hasn’t had the opportunity to manifest itself into a beast.
 In the Wizarding World, wizards must be given the opportunity to practice and hone their magic, else they become obscurials, harboring a dark, violent, dangerous energy inside.
 For Credence, this is due to bad belief, or credence, but this isn’t Credence’s fault just as it’s often not any belief-holder’s fault.
 He is a product of his childhood.

 At the end of The Crimes of Grindelwald, Credence’s supposed real name is revealed: Aurelius.
-As John Granger has pointed out, this is an allusion to a story by Nabokov.
+As John Granger has pointed out, this is an allusion to a story by Vladimir Nabokov.
 I’ll quote Granger here on the meaning of Credence’s revealed name.
 First, he quotes Nabokov, then explains the quotation:

 [Paul] Pilgram belonged, or rather was meant to belong to a special breed of dreamers, such dreamers as used to be called in the old days ‘Aurelians’—perhaps on account of those chrysalids, those ‘jewels of Nature,’ which they loved to find hanging on fences above the dusty nettles of country lanes.